Small rainbow cliques in randomly perturbed dense graphs: Rainbow copies of

 \subsection{Case 4. $\gamma = 3$ and $H$ is $K_5$-free}

 In this case $\phi \geq 6$, implying that $\phi \in \{6,7\}$ and $\beta \leq 1$.
+We follow the modified colouring procedure described in Case 3; namely, we colour as in the usual colouring procedure, described in Figure~\ref{fig:partial-colouring}, but do nothing during edge-steps and colour vertex-steps with missing edges as described in the previous case.
+As explained above, the first two vertex-steps (if they exist) are guaranteed to be coloured successfully.
 We consider three subcases according to the number of steps used to introduce the three missing edges.

-\begin{enumerate} \item Suppose, first, that all of the three missing edges are introduced in the same step.
-It follows by the definition of a stretched sequence that all copies of $K_4$ which appear upon the introduction of these edges, intersect in a triangle.
-There can be at most one additional non-standard step (which is a vertex-step), giving rise to at most one additional rainbow copy of $K_4$.
-It is easy to see that there is a matching $M$, of size at most $2$, that meets each of the rainbow copies of $K_4$.
+\begin{enumerate} \item Suppose, first, that all three missing edges are introduced in the same step.
+It follows from Observation~\ref{obs::unique-K4} that all copies of $K_4$ that appear upon the introduction of these edges intersect in a triangle.
+There can be at most one additional non-standard step, which is a vertex-step that is coloured successfully.
+It follows that all rainbow copies of $K_4$ intersect in a triangle.

 \item Next, suppose that the missing edges are introduced in two steps; in particular, one of these steps introduces two missing edges.
-As in the previous case, it again follows by the definition of a stretched sequence that all copies of $K_4$ which appear upon the introduction of these edges intersect in a triangle.
-By following our usual colouring procedure (not colouring any edges which are introduced in edge-steps), we can ensure that the only vertex-step, if it exists (recall that $\beta \leq 1$), is coloured successfully.
+As in the previous case, Observation~\ref{obs::unique-K4} implies that all copies of $K_4$ which appear upon the introduction of these edges intersect in a triangle.
+Recall that the only vertex-step, if it exists (recall that $\beta \le 1$) is coloured successfully.
 We thus obtain a proper edge-colouring such that all rainbow copies of $K_4$ contain a given triangle (stemming from the step with two missing edges, if it is an edge-step) or a given edge (stemming from the step with one missing edge, if it is an edge-step).
 It is easy to see that there is a matching $M$, of size at most $2$, that meets each of the rainbow copies of $K_4$.